pyxem/pyxem/CONTRIBUTING.rst

 consistency that you can read all about in the `Python Style Guide
 <https://www.python.org/dev/peps/pep-0008/>`_.

-To enforce this, we require that the final commit on all pull requests is the result of running
+To enforce this, we require that the following auto correction is applied at the end of pull request.
+The simplest option is to run (from the home directory of pyxem)

 .. code:: bash

-    autopep8 --aggressive --select=E711,E712
+    chmod +x pepstorm.sh
+    ./pepstorm.sh
     git add .
     git commit -m "autopep8 corrections"